This information will help you prepare for your methacholine challenge test.

 Before Your Test

-6 weeks before the test
+6 weeks before your test

-At least 2 weeks before the test
+At least 2 weeks before your test

 fluticasone and salmeterol (Advair®)